-The Jersey Devil has its origins in folklore.
-It starts with the tale of Mother Leeds.
-There are many versions of the story, but they all begin in 1735 with Mother Leeds, who already had 12 children, discovering she was once again pregnant.
+The Jersey Devil has its origins in folklore staring with tale of Mother Leeds.
+There are many versions of the story, but they all begin in 1735 with Mother Leeds (who already had 12 children) discovering she was once again pregnant.
 Being her 13th child, she stated that this was the devil's child.

-The first came in 1800 when Commodore Stephen Decatur paid a visit to the Hanover Iron Works located in the Barrens.
-The Commodore was there to conduct a test of the cannonballs being manufactured at the plant.
+The first Jersey Devil sighting came 65 years after that stormy night when the Devil's Child was born.
+It was in 1800 when Commodore Stephen Decatur paid a visit to the Hanover Iron Works located in the Barrens to conduct a test of the cannonballs being manufactured at the plant.
 While out on the firing range, he spotted a large, strangely shaped creature flying overhead.
 He took aim and fired at the monster, but didn't kill it.

-A couple of years later there was another sighting by Joseph-Napoléon Bonaparte, brother of Napoléon and former King of Naples, Sicily, and Spain.
-From 1816 to 1839, Bonaparte leased a house near Bordertown and while hunting in the Pine Barrens, he spotted the Jersey Devil.
-By 1840 the area was in a panic.
+A couple of years later, there was another sighting by Joseph-Napoléon Bonaparte, brother of Napoléon and former King of Naples, Sicily, and Spain.
+From 1816 to 1839, Bonaparte leased a house near Bordertown.
+While hunting in the Pine Barrens, he spotted the Jersey Devil.
+By 1840, the area was in a panic.
 There were reports of the Jersey Devil preying on livestock and attacking children who ventured outside of their homes after sunset.
 Doors were locked and lanterns lit and placed outside front doors to ward off the creature.

 The Devil resurfaced in 1909.
 Thousands of people reported seeing the creature.
 In January 1909, Councilman E.P.
 Weeden of Trenton, NJ reported he'd been awakened by the sound of flapping wings just outside his bedroom window.
 Upon investigating, Weeden claims to have found cloven footprints left in the snow.
 Around the same time, there were several similar reports of cloven footprints in the city.